Shadow of a charged black hole with scalar hair: Conclusions and discussions

 \section{Conclusions and discussions}

-In this paper, we studied the shadow size of the static spherically symmetric four-dimensional nonsingular black hole in terms of astrometrical observables.
+In this paper, we studied the shadow size of the static spherically symmetric four-dimensional charged black hole with scalar hair in terms of astrometrical observables.
 Using the Hamiltonian approach we derived the null geodesics.
 Based on the condition of the unstable circle orbit, we obtained the values of the conserved quantities $\kappa$ and $b$.
 And the photon sphere locates at $\fc{3}{2}r_S$ in the vacuum case which is similar to the Schwarzschild black hole.
-The shadow size of the nonsingular black hole is determined by two light rays from the photon sphere with opposite angular momentum.
-Then we studied the shadow sizes for three kinds of observers, i.e., the static observer, surrounding observer, and freely falling observer.
-We derived the angular diameter for these three kinds of observers in the vacuum background, respectively.
-We found that, at the same position the static observer will observe the largest shadow and the freely falling observer will observe the smallest one.
-The parameter $r_B$ of the nonsingular black hole can also affect the shadow size for the surrounding observer and freely falling observer: the larger the parameter $r_B$, the smaller the shadow size.
+The shadow size of the charged black hole with scalar hair is determined by two light rays from the photon sphere with opposite angular momentum.
+Then we studied the shadow sizes for four kinds of observers, i.e., the static observer, surrounding observer, freely falling observer, and the escaping observer.
+We derived the angular diameter for these four kinds of observers in the vacuum background, respectively.
+We found that, at the same position the escaping observer will observe the largest shadow and the freely falling observer will observe the smallest one.
+The parameter $r_B$ of the charged black hole with scalar hair can also affect the shadow size.
+For the surrounding observer and freely falling observer: the larger the parameter $r_B$, the smaller the shadow size.
+For the escaping observer, the larger the parameter $r_B$, the larger the shadow size.
 Besides, for the freely falling observer, the shadow size does not decrease with $r$ monotonically in some cases.